It was 2016, my 3rd year at the Comrades Marathon. A stupid thing was about to happen just before entering my holding area at the start line.

 I couldn’t complete the 2014 Comrades Marathon down run due to a calf injury.
 So I worked my way up to fix my training.
 The run-up to the 2016 Comrades Marathon was a fascinating journey.
 With the Sub-4 time finish at the Mumbai Marathon in January, my confidence rose to a different level.
 I moved up to the D pen in Comrades start-line at Pietermaritzburg and targeted a sub-9.30-hour-finish.

 I scraped my original pacing plan and started focusing on running to finish within the 12-hour mark.
-Until 20-25 km, my ankle was hurting at every single step, but I grew more and more confident to manage it well as I marched towards Durban.
+Until 20-25 km, my ankle was hurting at every step, but I grew more confident to manage it well as I marched towards Durban.
 I had plenty of positive talks with myself to address the challenges the Comrades Marathon had to offer on that day.

 Along with it, I also learned valuable lessons.
 Here are the three top ones:

 Reconstruct your Foundation program is addressed to provide a solid foundation for runners.
-It is fundamentally built based on scientific evidence and my running and coaching experience for several years.
+It is built based on scientific evidence and my running and coaching experience for several years.

 I have learned the hard way throughout my journey, garnering knowledge over the years that I wish to pass on to others.